m1dnight/ferri/README.md

 Ferri tunnels HTTP traffic from your localhost through a free SSL-terminating endpoint.
 You can use it for free, or host it yourself.

+To get started, install the client and use the [hosted Ferri](https://ferri.run) for free

 ```mermaid
 architecture-beta